-Most of the beach is home to a strong shore break that can hurl you quickly into very shallow water.
-You should only enter the water here with this in mind and if you know what you’re doing because a lot of novices get hurt.
+Most of the beach is home to a strong shorebreak that can hurl you quickly into very shallow water.
+You should only enter the water here with this in mind and only if you know what you’re doing because many novices get hurt.

 Many La Jolla parents like me stress out about our kids going in the water at Windansea even though many have been trained to womp or recognize hazardous conditions.